Freight Claims Guide: Types, Filing, and Key Steps

 However, there are some exceptions to this general rule.

-While the freight claim is intended to recover damages, some shippers go the extra effort by protecting their products with freight insurance.
+While the freight claim is intended to recover damages, you may want to go the extra effort by protecting your products with freight insurance.
 The problem is that there are no policies or standard policies that a carrier can secure due to the Carmack Amendment or common law.
-In fact, shippers clarifying their level of insurance protection with their carriers is vital.
+In fact, clarifying your level of insurance protection with your carriers is vital.

 What are the Most Common Freight Claims Shippers File?

-Aside from common freight claims, shippers also file for four specific types of freight claims more frequently than others.
+Aside from common freight claims, you may also file for four specific types of freight claims more frequently than others.
 Those four freight claims include the following:

 • Damage Freight Claims: The most popular type of freight claim is the "damage" claim.
 Under this filing, the freight arrives at its destination damaged.
 The damage must be visible and noted on the bill of lading or proof of delivery paperwork.